citrix/workspace-android-vcsdk/docs/system-requirements.md

 ## Virtual Channel Overview

-An ICA virtual channel is a bidirectional, error-free connection for the exchange of generalized packet data between a client and a server running XenApp or XenDesktop.
+An ICA virtual channel is a bidirectional, error-free connection for the exchange of generalized packet data between a client and a server running Citrix Virtual Apps and Desktops.
 Each implementation of an ICA virtual channel consists of two components:

-**Server-side portion on the computer running XenApp or XenDesktop**
+**Server-side portion on the computer running Citrix Virtual Apps and Desktops**

 The virtual channel on the server side is a normal Win32 process.It can be an application or a Windows NT service.